 We have the right to assess care provider records to determine the accuracy of ICD-10-CM and CPT coding.
 We notify you of the results.
 We may charge a penalty if you fail to submit the information.

-Medical records are important for CMS reimbursement for our members.
+Medical records are important for both CMS reimbursement for our members and to accurately calculate an annual patient risk score that represents the specific patient’s disease burden for the Department of Health and Human Services (DHHS).
+Every year, CMS and DHHS require information about the demographic and health of our members.
+Diagnoses do not carry forward to the following year and must be assessed and reported every year.
 Records must show all conditions evaluated during the visit.
 It is important to evaluate all chronic conditions at least annually.
 You should report the appropriate diagnosis code for all documented conditions that coexist at the time of the visit that require or affect care.

 For accurate reporting on ICD-10-CM diagnosis codes, the medical record documentation must describe the member’s condition.
 This should include specific diagnosis, symptoms, problems, or reasons for the visit.
-You are responsible for making sure that ICD-10-CM coding adheres to ethical standards.
+You are responsible for making sure ICD-10-CM coding adheres to ethical standards.
 Member charts are subject to review.
 We may review the charts to identify chronic diseases not coded on claims.
 CMS conducts assessments to confirm that the Hierarchical Condition Categories (HCCs) triggered for payment, based on ICD-10-CM coding, are supported by chart documentation.
-CMS works through us to obtain these records.
-We require your cooperation with this.
+CMS works through us to obtain these records for the MA program.
+The DHHS requests this data from us for the commercial risk adjustment data.
+Since it is our legal obligation to provide this information to the federal agencies, we also appreciate and require your cooperation with this as well.